yohAb-creator/Machine_Learning/README.md

-A simple application of Linear Regression using sklearn
+Simple applications of Simple Linear, Multi Linear, and Polynomial Regression using sklearn.